rhys3010/taxe-api/routes/README.md

     "name": "John Doe",
     "__v": 0,
     "created_at": "2019-03-03T23:32:23.298Z",
+    "available": false,
+    "bookings": [],
+    "company": null,
     "role": "Customer"
 }
 ```

 ### <a name="updateUser"></a> Update User ###

-Updates a user's name or password based on the user ID passed as a parameter.
+Updates a user's record based on the user ID passed as a parameter.

 #### Request Headers ####
 | Attribute                 | Description                        |